Pica

 Etiology

-Although the etiology of pica is unknown, numerous hypotheses have been advanced to explain the phenomenon, ranging from psychosocial causes to causes of purely biochemical origin.
-Suggested causes include the following:
+Although the etiology of pica is unknown, numerous hypotheses have been advanced to explain the phenomenon, including nutritional, psychosocial, and biochemical origin.

-Although no firm empiric data support any of the nutritional etiologic hypotheses, deficiencies in iron, calcium, zinc, and other nutrients (eg, thiamine, niacin, and vitamins C and D) have been associated with pica.
+Deficiencies in iron, calcium, zinc, and other nutrients (eg, thiamine, niacin, and vitamins C and D) have been associated with pica,[2] although no firm empiric data support any of the nutritional etiologic hypotheses.
+One meta-analysis revealed that pica was associated with a 2.4-fold increase in the odds of anemia and lower plasma zinc levels compared to controls.
+These findings are similar to the risks posed by other nutritional factors that contribute to anemia.
+Associations between pica and micronutrient deficiencies could be used as early warning of deficiency in those that exhibit the behavior.[7]
 In some patients with malnutrition who eat clay, iron deficiencies have been diagnosed, but the direction of this causal association is unclear.
-Whether the iron deficiency prompted the eating of clay or whether the inhibition of iron absorption caused by the ingestion of clay produced the iron deficiency is unknown.
+Whether the iron deficiency prompted the eating of clay or whether the inhibition of iron absorption caused by the ingestion of clay produced the iron deficiency is unknown.[2]

 Ingestion of clay, soil, or starch may be regarded as culturally acceptable by certain social groups.
 Clay eating and starch eating are seen in the United States in some southern, rural, African American communities, primarily among women and children.[4]
 Starch eating, in particular, is frequently started in pregnancy as a treatment for morning sickness and may be continued into the postpartum period.
 Parents may proactively teach their children to eat these and other substances.
 Pica behavior may also be learned via modeling and reinforcement.

 Ingestion of paint is most common in children from families of low socioeconomic status and is associated with lack of parental supervision.
-Malnutrition and hunger may also result in pica.
+Malnutrition and hunger may also place children at higher risk for these behaviors.

 Epidemiology